 The Company recognizes the impact of a tax position if it is "more likely than not" to prevail.
-As of December 31, 2017, there were several positions resulting in unrecognized tax benefits that, if recognized, would affect income tax expense.
-During the years ended December 31, 2017, 2016 and 2015, the Company did not record interest expense or penalties in income tax expense.
+As of December 31, 2018 and December 31, 2017, there were several positions resulting in unrecognized tax benefits that, if recognized, would affect income tax expense.
+During the years ended December 31, 2018, 2017 and 2016, the Company did not record material interest expense or penalties in income tax expense.
 A reconciliation of the beginning and ending unrecognized tax benefits for the three years ended December 31 is as follows:

-2017 2016 2015 Balance at January 1, \$ \$ \$ Decreases related to prior year tax positions Increases related to prior year tax positions 11,171 Decreases related to current year tax positions Increases related to current year tax positions 12,633 Balance at December 31, \$ 23,804 \$ \$
+2018 2017 2016 Balance at January 1, \$ 23,804 \$ \$ Decreases related to prior year tax positions (17,872) Increases related to prior year tax positions 1,137 11,171 Decreases related to current year tax positions Increases related to current year tax positions 1,775 12,633 Balance at December 31, \$ 8,844 \$ 23,804 \$

 Each of our unrecognized tax benefits would decrease our effective tax rate if recognized.
+Total interest and penalities recorded in unrecognized tax benefits is less than \$1 million.

-It is reasonably possible that within the next twelve months a number of tax positions could increase or decrease, impacting our unrecognized tax position reserve by between a decrease of \$5 million and increase of \$5 million.
+It is reasonably possible that within the next twelve months a number of tax positions could increase or decrease, impacting our unrecognized tax position reserve by between a decrease of \$1 million and increase of \$2 million.